AeroMAPS/AeroMAPS/docs/books/documentation_airtransport.md

 parameters $a$ and $b$ in order to obtain the desired filling rate in 2050.

+### Improvements for reducing non-CO<sub>2</sub>

+More globally, specific strategies for reducing non-CO<sub>2</sub> effects through aircraft and operation improvements are also modeled.
+So far, only the main non-CO<sub>2</sub> effects (NO<sub>x</sub> and contrails) are studied.

+Regarding NO<sub>x</sub> emissions, their reduction is achieved by reducing fuel consumption and/or lowering the NO<sub>x</sub> emission factor.
+Models similar to those for energy efficiency via fleet turnover are used to estimate the NO<sub>x</sub> emission factor.
+In particular, the equation for estimating the energy consumption in the bottom-up approach can be adapted by replacing the energy consumptions $E_i$ with the NO<sub>x</sub> emission factors per aircraft.

+As far as contrails are concerned, several mitigation measures are studied.
+For instance, operational strategies, based on trajectory modification, are modeled since they represent promising strategies {cite}`gierens2008review`.
+These strategies could be applied on a reduced number of flights.
+Indeed, a study in the Japanese airspace shows that 2% of the flights are responsible for 80% of the contrails {cite}`teoh2020mitigating`.
+Another possibility is to modify the emissions, in particular by reducing the amount of particles emitted {cite}`noppel2007overview`.
+The improvement of engines are notably envisaged.
+Overall, the implementation of operational strategies, possibly coupled with improved engines, could reduce the radiative forcing induced by condensation trails from 20% to more than 90%, for marginal additional fuel consumption {cite}`matthes2020climate, teoh2020mitigating`.
+In this work, simplified models, based on logistic functions as in fleet renewal models, are used to model the reduction of contrail-induced radiative forcing.
+This time, the parameter $A$ represents the final reduction allowed by the adopted measures.
+The parameter
+$k$ corresponds to the speed of implementation of the strategies, while the parameter $x_0$ allows to set the timing of the implementation.

 ## Aircraft energy: decarbonization of energy

 The parameter that corresponds to the decarbonization of energy is the CO<sub>2</sub> content of the $CO_2/E$ energy.